(WORK IN PROGRESS PLEASE DO NOT SHARE - VENTURE)

 Legality

 Some people may not want to go into drains because it's illegal.
-Some stupid people might even think that just because it's illegal means it's inherently wrong.
-Really, the only reason it's illegal is so if someone does get hurt or dies, the councils can dodge all accountability and place it all on us.
-They can sit up on their high horse and spew rhetoric about how it's for our own safety all day long but we are not children, nor are we imbeciles.
-Among us are Engineers, Chemists, Pilots, Environmental Scientists, Mathematicians, Electricians and many other very intelligent and capable individuals.
+Some quite silly people might even think that just because it's illegal means it's inherently wrong.
+Really, the only reason it's illegal is so if someone does get hurt or dies, the councils can dodge all accountability and place it all on us "They shouldn't have been there it's illegal!".
+They can sit up on their high horse and spew rhetoric about how it's for our own safety all day long but it's really just to cover their own arse.
+We are not children, nor are we imbeciles.
 We do not need our hands held.

-Luckily for us, although illegal, drain exploration is very rarely policed.
-The main concern is some "good samaritan" seeing you enter and calling the cops, aside from that the police aren't actively patrolling drains for explorers
+Luckily for us, although "illegal", drain exploration is very rarely policed.
+The main concern is some "good Samaritan" seeing you enter and calling the cops, aside from that the police aren't actively patrolling drains for explorers

 Getting wet and dirty